Skip to main content

 Labels

-component renders a 2D point of interest label on the map.
+The Label component renders a2D point of interest label on the map.
 Typically, they are used to show the name of each Space in the building.
-Labelling each Space can be achieved by iterating through mapData.getByType('space')
+Labelling each Space can be achieved by iterating through mapData.getByType('space') and returning a Label for each item.

 function MyCustomComponent() {